7 Essential Auto Detailing Supplies for DIY Basic Car Cleaning

-1. Eco car shampoo and conditioner.
-Say no to dishwashing liquids and harsh detergents.
-When it comes to cleaning your car without damaging its paint or harming the soil and ground water, these auto detailing supplies are the best.
+Say no to harsh detergents.
+Using dish soap on cars is not a good idea, either.
+When it comes to cleaning your car without damaging its paint or harming the soil and groundwater, this checklist of the essential auto detailing supplies is a good go-to.
 Not to mention that they keep your car smelling fresh and clean too.

-3. Hose with high pressure nozzle.
-Since you have dedicated yourself to detailing your car, why not clean the tires and underchassis as well?
-This is where a hose with a high pressure nozzle comes in handy.
-It can remove caked mud, dirt and grime with the least amount of effort.
+Since you have dedicated yourself to detailing your car, why not clean the tires and under-chassis as well?
+This is where a hose with a high-pressure nozzle comes in handy.
+It can remove caked mud, dirt, and grime with the least amount of effort.

-5. WD-40.
-What is WD-40 doing on this list of auto detailing supplies?
+What is WD-40 doing on this list of essential auto detailing supplies?
 Well, this lubricant is not only good for keeping your car’s metal trims shiny.
-Car detailers know that it can hide scratches from car surfaces, remove rust from nuts and bolts and clean the dashboard as well.
+Car detailers know that it can hide scratches from car surfaces, remove rust from nuts and bolts, and clean the dashboard as well.

-7. Wax.
 It’s true that modern cars now come with a clear coat to protect the paint underneath and to give cars a shiny appearance.
-So why do you have to use a car wax?
-It’s because it further protects your car’s exterior from temperature changes, passage of time and environmental factors like bird droppings, flower pollens and the like.
+So why do you have to use car wax?
+It’s because it further protects your car’s exterior from temperature changes, the passage of time, and environmental factors like bird droppings, flower pollens and the like.
 Plus, it can give your car that showroom shiny appearance that your family and friends will definitely admire.

-It might take some time and money to put all of these things together, plus, you’ll need to acquire some knowledge on how to use them properly to avoid damaging the beauty of your car.
-For the meantime, why don’t you schedule an appointment with detail experts who possess the skills and expertise in using these auto detailing supplies?
+It might take some time and money to put all of these things together.
+Plus, you’ll need to acquire some knowledge on how to use them properly to avoid damaging the beauty of your car.
+In the meantime, why don’t you schedule an appointment with detail experts who possess the skills and expertise in using these essential auto detailing supplies?
 You can watch how they do it, ask them for tips and tricks and in time, you can do your own car detailing at home.

 Enjoyed this post?
 Sign up for our newsletter to receive more valuable tips, ideas, coupons, and extras!